 My current sewing machine is a Baby Lock Destiny II sewing and embroidery machine.
 I am using this machine on loan from the Baby Lock company and I have LOVED it!
 The machine pieces beautifully and has a large throat space for machine quilting.
 This machine definitely has all the bells and whistles – including machine embroidery functions, which I am just starting to wrap my head around.
 You can see more about this machine in these two posts:

 Prior to using the Destiny II I was sewing on a Crescendo.
 My honest review is that I can’t say enough good things about my experience using Baby Lock machines.
 And they run the full gamut from entry level machines right up to the deluxe Destiny.
-If you’re just getting started, check out the Rachel.
+If you’re just getting started, check out the Julilant and the other machines in the brand new Genuine collection.
+This is a great place to get started.
 For mid-level upgrades, I recommend checking out the Jazz and Lyric.

 This post by Dana is really helpful talking about how to pick a sewing machine.
 Definitely visit a local dealer to find out which machine is fits your needs and budget best.
 The best part about buying from a dealer is that not only are they super helpful with maintenance and helping you learn how to get the most out of your machine, but they’re also willing to exchange your current machine when you are ready to upgrade!